Bibliome/alvisae/ontol-rws/README.md

 1. the deployable package, providing web services, is `ontolrws.war`

-2. the jar package, providing cli services, is `ontolrws-classes.jar`
+2. the jar package, providing cli services, is `ontolrws-classes.jar`, see below

+---

+## Management and Test

+### Create user's password hash using CLI

-**Note**: currently, the cli only generates the hashed password that must be copied-pasted in the configuration file described above.
+The command line interface is used to generate the hashed password that must be copy-pasted in the configuration file described above.

 ```sh
 $ java  -jar target/ontolrws-classes.jar aTrivialPassword anotherPass '!more$#Complicated1'